 Some web-building applications do not require Internet connection.
 Users may opt for downloadable software and use it no matter if there is a Wi-Fi network or not.
 The key benefit of such platforms is that you may work on website creating whenever you need despite the location.
 Simply have the app installed and access its features any time.

 The key downside here is you would probably need to pay for multiple versions in case you use the software on multiple devices.
 Otherwise, you will be able to access the program from a single computer, which is not very convenient.
 Another downside is that you will still need the Internet connection to import an already-designed template or have it installed on your server.

 The good news is that there are both paid and free platforms that offer unlimited access to their features at zero cost.
 Let’s have a look at a couple of examples:

-Adobe Dreamweaver – a paid application launched under the Adobe banner.
+Adobe Dreamweaver CC – is a professional paid application launched under the Adobe banner.
 It has gained popularity after Muse support discontinuation.
 The tool makes it easy to create dynamic web designs although it is pretty complex and expensive.
 Users with no coding or web designing skills might have their backs against the wall yet it is still possible to master the platform and use it to start large-scale projects.

-Mobirise – an offline downloadable software that is compatible with both Windows and Mac os for maximum flexibility.
+Mobirise – an offline downloadable software that is compatible with both Windows and Mac OS for maximum flexibility.
 To use the system and to get access to its entire feature set, you have to download and install it first.
 The website builder is mostly focused on the needs of beginners yet it also has much to offer to web design pros.
 The platform is free to use and features ready-made digital store layouts in addition to responsive web design, mobile preview mode, etc.